I leave the window open on a grey February day

 It drops shit into my stomach pit and pecks the walls of my heart-

 Faster, faster, faster so I can hardly breathe.

-The bird likes the hi fi set at an even, never an odd, volume
+The bird likes music to be set to an even, never an odd, volume,

 The bird has to be gotten out to set us both free.

-An oily pool of feather, mucous and beak congeals on the floor, reassembles, fixes a vengeful stare with beady eye, then flies away
+An oily pool of feather, mucous and beak congeals on the floor, assembles itself back together, fixes a vengeful stare with beady eye, then flies away-